MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 3. Ensure you're in the new environment created (:code:`conda activate aligner`)
 4. Run :code:`pip install montreal-forced-aligner`
 5. Install third-party binaries via :code:`mfa thirdparty download` (see also :ref:`collect_binaries` to collect locally built binaries)
+6. If you'd like to use :code:`sox` to align non-WAV files, install a system version (The conda package from :code:`conda install -c conda-forge sox` is missing a lot of codecs).

 To upgrade to the latest version of MFA: